What is total cost of ownership (TCO)?

 To wrap up...

 Manufacturers face a number of conflicting pressures.
 There’s a constant dichotomy between improving the quality and speed of production, while keeping operational costs as low as possible.
-Upfront costs dissuade cost-sensitive manufacturers from upgrading their coding and labelling technology.
+Upfront costs dissuade cost-sensitive manufacturers from upgrading their coding and labeling technology.
 Yet it can be even more expensive to persevere with outdated equipment.
 And for businesses where capital budgets simply won’t stretch to new technology, leasing offers a viable way to transform efficiency and improve bottom line without any of the upfront costs.